neonspectra/Cataclysm-2040/doc/COMPILING/COMPILING.md

   * [Building with Clang and MinGW64](#building-with-clang-and-mingw64)
 * [BSDs](#bsds)

+> [!NOTE]
+> CD2040 is only built for macOS Apple Silicon and Linux.
+All the other instructions here are retained from Cataclysm: DDA, are not supported, and have not been tested.
+Your mileage may vary.

 # General Linux Guide

 To build Cataclysm from source you will need at least a C++ compiler, some basic developer tools, and necessary build dependencies.
 The exact package names vary greatly from distro to distro, so this part of the guide is intended to give you higher-level understanding of the process.